DFreds/dfreds-module-docs/docs/premium-modules/clipboard/index.md

   library that wraps core Foundry methods to make it easier for module developers to add functionality.
 Note that if you for some reason don't want to install this, a shim will be used instead.
-- [Lib: DFreds UI Extender](https://foundryvtt.com/packages/lib-dfreds-ui-extender) by DFreds (that's me) - A library that makes it easy to add new UI elements to Foundry
+- [Lib: DFreds UI Extender](https://foundryvtt.com/packages/lib-dfreds-ui-extender) by DFreds - A library that makes it easy to add new UI elements to Foundry